learn-co-curriculum/uci-mod-3-methods-review/README.md

 $
 ```

-Now your program actually executed the code in the method!
-Now let's update the
+Now your program _actually executed_ the code in the method!
+Let's update the
 code in `greeting.rb` again to the following:

 ```ruby